rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Spike: Suppress vertical menu replacement, and understand how vertical menu is defined.
   * Task: Sphinx toctrees automatic for dynamic web pages.
   * Task: Have an indication that publish wheels is proceding.
   * Task: Fetch Wheels from Internet from Flask App - At least for same platform.